kognifai/Galore/SDK-documentation/Pipeline Operations.md

 slicesampleset
 -------------

-slice a sampleset into doubles events.
+slice a sample set into doubles events.

 Parameters